 ChristianAnswers.Net WebBible Encyclopedia

-the name given by Greek writers of the second century to that inland sea called in Scripture the “salt sea” (Genesis 14:3; Numbers 34:12), the “sea of the plain” (Deuteronomy 3:17), the “east sea” (Ezek.
+The name “Dead Sea” does not appear in Scripture.
+This name was given by Greek writers of the 2nd century to that inland sea called in Scripture the “Salt Sea” (Genesis 14:3; Numbers 34:12), the “sea of the plain” (Deuteronomy 3:17), the “east sea” (Ezek.
 47:18; Joel 2:20), and simply “the sea” (Ezek.
 47:8)

 In ancient times, this lake used to be much bigger and much less salty.
 Today, its surface has dropped to 1,407 feet below the surface of the Mediterranean Sea.
 Its depth is 997 feet (304 meters), although this varies.